perryofpeek/SqlToGraphite-core/README.md

-Sql2Graphite
+SqlToGraphite
 ============

-Windows service that can run SQL  Oracle and WMI Queries and post results to Graphite
+Windows Service that can run SQL, Oracle and WMI Queries and post results to Graphite directly, or via Statsd